rsmp-nordic/rsmp_website/index.md

 ![Norwegian Public Roads Administration]({{ "assets/images/logo_sv.jpg"}}){:class='logo'}

 ## Supported by the Industry
-A growing list of suppliers provide equipment and systems that suport RSMP.
+A growing list of suppliers provide equipment and systems that support RSMP.

 ## Supported by EU Interreg
-RSMP Nordic has received funding from EU Interreg Øresund-Kattegat-Skagerak.
+RSMP Nordic has received funding from EU Interreg Öresund-Kattegat-Skagerak.

 ![Interreg Øresund Kattegat Skagerak Logo]({{ "assets/images/Interreg_OKS_407px.jpg"}})

-## RSMP and EU Standardisation
+## RSMP and EU Standardization
-The EU is working on several ITS standards, e.g. in the CEN TC278/WG17 working group.
-RSMP Nordic supports this work and welcome European standards, as long as they are of high quality and meet the needs of the Nordic region.
+The EU is working on several ITS standards, eg. in the CEN TC278/WG17 working group.
+RSMP Nordic supports this work and welcomes European standards as long as they are of high quality and meet the needs of the Nordic region.

 European standards will take time to develop and the current approach is to build on regional standards to provide a graceful transition into new EU-standards.
 We maintain RSMP as a regional standard that can be interfaced or replaced with European standards once they are ready.

-RSMP Nordic will provide a constructive Nordic voice in the ongoing EU standardisation process.
+RSMP Nordic will provide a constructive Nordic voice in the ongoing EU standardization process.

 ## RSMP Internationally
 Although RSMP Nordic focuses on the needs of Nordic road authorities, RSMP is a general protocol that can be used anywhere in the world.
-We publish all specificatioms, documentation and tools in English.
+We publish all specifications, documentation, and tools in English.

-Road authotorities from all parts in the world are welcome to join RSMP Nordic
+Road authorities from all parts in the world are welcome to join RSMP Nordic

 ## Participate
-The RSMP Nordic partnership is open for anyone interested in RSMP, both road authorities, suppliers and consultants.
+The RSMP Nordic partnership is open for anyone interested in RSMP, both road authorities, suppliers, and consultants.

 We share knowledge and needs in the [User Group]({% link pages/activities.md %}), and meet in in the [Working Group]({% link pages/activities.md %}) to discuss and develop the next versions of the specifications and tools.